yomidevs/yomitan/README.md

 - Try using the Yomitan dev build.
 Not only do you get cutting edge features, but you can help uncover bugs and give feedback to developers early on.
 - Document any UI/UX friction in Github Issues.
 We're looking to make Yomitan more accessible to non-technical users.
 - All the issues in `area/bug` older than 2 months need help reproducing.
 If anything interests you, please try to reproduce it and report your results.
-We can't easily tell if these issues are one-off, have since resolved, or are no longer relevant.
+We can't easily tell if these issues are one-off, have since been resolved, or are no longer relevant.

 > The current active maintainers of Yomitan spend a lot of their time debugging and triaging issues.
 When someone files a bug report, we need to assess the frequency and severity of the bug.
 It is extremely helpful if we get multiple reports of people who experience a bug or people who can contribute additional detail to an existing bug report.